vmistry-repo/AI-Novice/README.md

 Utility functions are defined in _utils.py_ Description of functions is as
-- **plot_dataset_images**: A function that plots a batch of images and their corresponding labels in a 3x4 grid.
 - **plot_loss_accuracy_graph**: A function that plots the training and testing loss and accuracy curves on a 2x2 grid.
 - **get_model_summary**: A function that prints a summary of the given PyTorch model's architecture and parameters based on the specified input size.
 - **test**: A function that evaluates a trained PyTorch model on a test dataset and reports the average loss and accuracy.